 If you are affected, suffering and desire a change?
 Then to make that change and to bring resilience and growth, requires you to Reset your bodymind and to begin to “exercise” learned tools, methods against fear & the state you operating from.

-“Triggers” are like storms in nature a natural phenomena and inevitable.
+“Triggers” are like storms in nature a natural phenomenon and inevitable.

 In that same way our fears and the reactions they create have been conditioned in us for so long they’ve become habitual and we have learned how to “adapt” to them, to manage, to store, to avoid, to run away and to soothe them.